Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_linux.md

 This is a step-by-step guide of how to start from scratch and get the Azure SDK for Embedded C IoT Hub Certificate Samples running on Linux.

 Samples are designed to highlight the function calls required to connect with the Azure IoT Hub.
 These calls illustrate the happy path of the [mqtt state machine](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/docs/iot/mqtt_state_machine.md).
 As a result, **these samples are NOT designed to be used as production-level code**.
 Production code needs to incorporate other elements, such as connection retries and more extensive error-handling, which these samples do not include.
-These samples also utilize OpenSSL, which is **NOT recommended to use in production-level code on Windows or macOS**.

-For Linux, the examples are tailored to Debian/Ubuntu environments.
+For Linux, the command line examples are tailored to Debian/Ubuntu environments.
 While Linux devices are not likely to be considered constrained, these samples enable one to test the Azure SDK for Embedded C libraries, debug, and step through the code, even without a real device.
 We understand not everyone will have a real device to test and that sometimes these devices won't have debugging capabilities.

 NOTE: For simplicity in this instruction set, all repository downloads will be performed at the root.
-Please feel free to instead use your preferred location.
+Please feel free to use your preferred location.

 **WARNING: Samples are generic and should not be used in any production-level code.**